-Likewise, checking out apps’ lists of features, layout and design in screenshots and videos can provide good ground for the development of an app idea.
+Likewise, checking out apps’ lists of features, layout and design in screenshots and videos can provide a good ground for the development of good app ideas.

 When you have a general outline for your mobile application idea, several steps remain to ensure it can be brought to reality.

-The first step that follows is the validation of your idea’s merit.
+The first step that follows is the validation of your mobile app ideas’ merit.

-This particular step is to make sure the time, energy and money you invested into your app venture is not in vain.
+This particular step is to make sure the time, energy and money you invested into your app venture are not in vain.

 - It can cost up to several hundred dollars to build an app

-- About 50,000 new apps are added to App Store every month
+- Thousands of new apps are added to app stores every month

-Here are three effective strategies to evaluate and validate your app idea’s merit:
+Here are three effective strategies to evaluate and validate your mobile app ideas’ merit:

-- Define your target audience: Your app, as any other, should be targeted to a very specific audience.
+- Define your target audience: Your app, like any other, should be targeted to a very specific audience.
 At this stage, you should work on answering the question of who is going to use your app.
-You can define your audience by
+You can define your audience by:

-- Researching general facts about your audience, for example, if you are creating a video conference call app, it’s safe to claim that your app’s target audience would be business people.
+- Researching general facts about them, for example, if you are creating a video conference call app, it’s safe to claim that your app’s target audience would be business people.